Leave this site

 We will conduct comprehensive vetting checks and request references covering the past five years.

-We will conduct police checks on you, your immediate family and any adult living at the same address as you.
 We will also request National Security Vetting and carry out financial checks.
-We do this to ensure that Lincolnshire Police employ people with the highest levels of integrity, who can behave professionally at all times, as the public would expect from the service.
+We do this to ensure that Lincolnshire Police employ people with the highest levels of integrity, who can behave professionally at all times as the public would expect from members of the police service.

-The vetting checks look for any previous behaviour (for both the applicant and family/associates) which may present a risk to the force.
-As an officer you will be in a privileged position, with access to police premises, assets and information, therefore it is necessary that we conduct appropriate checks prior to your joining.
-We will look at your previous arrests, cautions, convictions, investigations that you may have been part of, penalty notices intelligence etc. We will also check that you are not in a vulnerable position, whether this be financially or otherwise.
+The vetting checks look for any previous behaviour (for both you and your family or associates) which may present a risk to the force.
+As a police officer you will be in a privileged position, with access to police premises, assets and information, therefore it is necessary that we conduct appropriate checks prior to your joining.
+We will look at, and risk assess, your previous arrests, cautions, convictions or other judicial disposals such as penalty notices for disorder, any investigations that you may have been part of as a suspect (not if you were the victim or a witness), and any intelligence that may implicate you or any of your named associates in any criminal or other undesirable behaviour.

 Further information about the vetting process, and what is involved can be found on the Joining the police website.